-As a consequence of the COVID-19 pandemic caused by the SARS-CoV-2 virus the widespread daily use of face masks is promoted worldwide.
-Particle-size dependent filtration efficiencies (FE; d_p =30 nm - 10 μm), applying a particle counting approach, and additionally pressure drops (Δp) were determined for 44 samples of household materials and several medical masks.
+As a consequence of the COVID-19 pandemic caused by the SARS-CoV-2 virus, the widespread daily use of face masks is promoted worldwide.
+Particle-size dependent filtration efficiencies (FE; $d_p = 30 \text{ nm} - 10 \mu \text{m}$), applying a particle counting approach, and additionally pressure drops (Δp) were determined for 44 samples of household materials and several medical masks.
 Huge FE differences were found between sample materials and for different particle sizes, spanning from <10% up to almost 100%.
-Minimum FE were determined for d_p =50 - 500 nm particles with significantly larger values for d_p =30 nm particles and especially for those with d_p >2.5 μm.
+Minimum FE were determined for $d_p = 50-500$ nm particles with significantly larger values for $d_p = 30$ nm particles and especially for those with $d_p > 2.5 \,\mu$ m.
 Measurements at different numbers of layers showed that stacks of textiles can be treated as separate filters and total FE and Δp can readily be estimated from the features of the individual layers, leaving laborious measurements of individual combinations obsolete.
 For many materials, electrostatic attraction contributes strongly to overall FE for particles up to 100 nm diameter.
 Measurements with defined leaks showed that already a small fractional leak area of 1-2% can strongly deteriorate total FE.
-This is especially the case for particles smaller than 5 μm diameter, where FE dropped by 50% or even two thirds.
+This is especially the case for particles smaller than $5 \,\mu m$ diameter, where FE dropped by 50% or even two thirds.
 Our measurements show that by stacking an adequate number of layers of many fabrics, decent filtration efficiencies can be reached for homemade face masks over large particle size ranges with acceptable pressure drop across the material.
 Very important, however, is good fit of the masks to minimize leak flows and selection of non-hazardous mask material.

-1 Introduction
+1. Introduction

-Within months, the current corona virus disease 2019 (COVID-19) pandemic has spread over the whole planet.
-As a consequence of this massive outbreak, social and economic life is severely affected in many countries (Leopoldina 2020) due to a combination of widespread lockdowns as well as physical and social distancing measures, recommended or enforced by national health authorities and politics (Zhang et al. 2020).
+Within months, the current coronavirus disease 2019 (COVID-19) pandemic has spread over the whole planet.
+As a consequence of this massive outbreak, social and economic life is severely affected in many countries (Leopoldina - German National Academy of Sciences 2020) due to a combination of widespread lockdowns as well as physical and social distancing measures, recommended or enforced by national health authorities and politics (Zhang et al. 2020).

 COVID-19 spreads via transmission of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), involving virus-containing respiratory fluids and saliva (WHO 2020a).
-The World Health Organization (WHO) has suggested that the primary transmission modes of SARS-CoV-2 are person-to-person transmission (i.e., droplet transmission) and contact with contaminated surfaces (WHO 2020a, 2020c).
+The World Health Organization (WHO) has suggested that the primary transmission modes of SARS-CoV-2 are person-toperson transmission (i.e., droplet transmission) and contact with contaminated surfaces (WHO 2020a, 2020c).
 The rapid spread of the virus as well as various studies, e.g., showing transmission over distances >1-2 m (Li et al. 2020), however, suggest that also other routes of transmission such as airborne transmission may play an important role (Hadei et al. 2020; van Doremalen et al. 2020; Morawska and Milton 2020; Zhang et al. 2020).
-The corresponding details, however, are not completely known yet (Morawska and Milton 2020; Zhang et al. 2020; Hadei et al. 2020; Klompas et al. 2020).
+The corresponding details, however, are not completely known yet (Morawska and Milton 2020; Zhang et al. 2020; Hadei et al. 2020; Klompas, Baker, and Rhee 2020).